 If you have a classic trainer/rollers, here are your options for riding in Zwift:

-- Use our estimated power curve with acceleration, "zPower," by pairing a compatible ANT+ or Bluetooth (BLE) speed/cadence sensor with a supported classic trainer.
+- Use our estimated power curve with acceleration, "zPower," by pairing a compatible ANT+ or Bluetooth (BLE) speed sensor with a supported classic trainer.

 - Pair an ANT+/BLE power meter while riding on any classic trainer or rollers.

-- Get a taste of the Zwift experience by pairing an ANT+/BLE speed/cadence sensor with any classic trainer or rollers.
+- Get a taste of the Zwift experience by pairing an ANT+/BLE speed sensor and cadence sensor (or combination speed/cadence sensor) with any classic trainer or rollers.
 Note that you will not get accurate readings with this option!

 While we're confident in its accuracy if your setup matches our standards, zPower is a calculated estimate for progress benchmarks, not absolute power values.
 Due to the number of variables - including manufacturer design inconsistencies in equipment - it's likely that the numbers you see will differ from what we calculated zPower with, and your wattage will be capped at 1200w.
 If you want exact, accurate numbers, consider a power meter or smart trainer instead.